Harper, Schwarber 2 HRs, Thomson wins debut, Phils top Halos

 Eflin (2-4) cruised behind all that run support and struck out six in eight innings.
 He earned his first win sine April 26.
 The right-hander added a moment for the career highlight reel: he struck out Ohtani looking and struck out Trout swinging in consecutive at-bats in the first.

+“Just to get those two guys out in the first inning and calm things down, it was huge,” Thomson said.

 Schwarber put a fast end to Trout and the Angeles’ enjoyment.
-He led off the bottom of the first with a homer against Chase Silseth (1-1).
+He hit a leadoff homer against Chase Silseth (1-1).

 Stott’s three-run shot an inning later made it 4-0 and chased the Angles right-hander.
 As Stott crossed the plate, a Phillies fan shouted, “We don’t need Joe anymore!”